Honest Pros and Cons of Living in Roanoke

 • Remote workers and location-independent professionals

-• Retirees relocating from high-cost Virginia and Mid-Atlantic markets
+• Retirees relocating from high-cost Mid-Atlantic markets

 Roanoke Is a Poor Fit For

-New to the Area?
+New to the Roanoke Valley Area?

-Living in Roanoke VA: Frequently Asked Questions
+Frequently Asked Questions

 Is Roanoke VA a good place to live?